dominp/isgri/README.md

 Query INTEGRAL Science Window catalogs with a fluent Python API:
 - Filter by time, position, quality, revolution
 - Calculate detector offsets
-- Export results to FITS/CSV
+- Export results to any auto detectable astropy table extension or in table aligned data for any other extension.

 ### Light Curve Analysis
 Extract and analyze ISGRI light curves: